GregariousMammal/Main-Site/_posts/2013-01-02-creating-campaigns-with-drupal-and-civicrm.md

 title: Creating campaigns with Drupal and CiviCRM
 created: 1357104274
 ---

-<p><span style="line-height: 1.538em;">In this sessions we look at utilising a variety of Drupal modules, tools and techniques to create standalone campaigns for your non-profits (or company&#39;s) site.
-These could be sub sites, micro-sites or pages with a different look and feel.</span></p><p><span style="line-height: 1.538em;">The sessions will cover changing layout and design, accepting donations, displaying different menus and much more.</span></p>
+<span style="line-height: 1.538em;">In this sessions we look at utilising a variety of Drupal modules, tools and techniques to create standalone campaigns for your non-profits (or company&#39;s) site.
+These could be sub sites, micro-sites or pages with a different look and feel.</span>

+<span style="line-height: 1.538em;">The sessions will cover changing layout and design, accepting donations, displaying different menus and much more.</span>